salvarenga25/MarketsVSentimentWatch/README.md

 ### Limitation:
 We couldn't find a data source that could present old articles that relate to stocks prices.
 This is why our graphs focus on 1 year of data.

 We also faced request limits when using an api for articles that showcase in real time the sentiment of the market.
-With more funding for a premium plan an ETL pipeline could've been finished.
+With more funding for a premium plan an ETL pipeline updated live could've been finished.